awesomerank/awesomerank.github.io/lists/thangchung/awesome-dotnet-core.md

 * [MimeKit ★630](https://github.com/jstedfast/MimeKit) - Cross-platform .NET MIME creation and parser library with support for S/MIME, PGP, DKIM, TNEF and Unix mbox spools.
 * [PreMailer.Net](https://github.com/milkshakesoftware/PreMailer.Net/tree/dotnet-core) - C# library that moves your stylesheets to inline style attributes, for maximum compatibility with E-mail clients.
 * [SendGrid Client ★14](https://github.com/0xdeafcafe/sendgrid-dotnet) - C# library for the SendGrid v3 mail endpoint.
+* [StrongGrid ★29](https://github.com/Jericho/StrongGrid) - Client for SendGrid's v3 API.
+Not only allows you to send emails, but also allows you to bulk import contacts, manage lists and segments, create custom fields for your lists, etc. Also includes a parser for SendGrid Webhooks.

 ### Mathematics
 * [UnitConversion ★25](https://github.com/Stratajet/UnitConversion) - Expansible Unit Conversion Library for .NET Core and .NET Framework.